toji/webgpu-gltf-case-study/index.md

  - While calling [Device].CreateRenderPipeline([RenderPipelineDescriptor]).
 ```

-What this means is, effectively, that any attributes you specify in the vertex shader MUST have a corresponding attribute in the render pipeline's vertex state.
-As a result if you have a model that simply doesn't include one of the attributes your shader makes use of you have to compensate for it somehow to make the pipeline and shader states match.
+What this means is that any attributes you specify in the vertex shader MUST have a corresponding attribute in the render pipeline's vertex state.
+(The reverse is not true.
+You can have attributes in the pipeline vertex state that the shaders don't make use of.)
+As a result if you have a model that simply doesn't include one of the attributes your shader references you have to compensate for it somehow to make the pipeline and shader states match.

 There's a few ways that you can do that.
 One approach, for example, would be to generate a new buffer on the fly for any missing attributes.
 How well this works for you is likely a matter of how your app is structured and what data you need to generate.

 For example, a missing texture coordinate can be accounted for by simply allocating a vertex buffer that's big enough.
 The default buffer contents of all zeros works well for an attribute that will be used to sample from a default 1 pixel texture.
-(If your model includes an actual texture but no texture coordinates it should be considered a broken file.)

-There's a variant of the same trick where you can generate a much smaller buffer by specifying in the render pipeline's vertex state that the buffer's step mode is `"instance"`, at which point you only have to create a buffer large enough to contain one attribute value per instance.
+There's a variant of the same trick where you can generate a much smaller buffer by specifying in the render pipeline's vertex state that the buffer's step mode is `'instance'`, at which point you only have to create a buffer large enough to contain one attribute value per instance.
 This saves quite a bit of memory, but works best when you know in advance how many instances of a given object could ever be rendered (or, at the very least, the maximum number of instances that your app will render at a time.)
+Unfortunately the approach is also made more difficult by our use of `firstInstance`, so it's not a good fit for these samples.

-If the attribute that you are missing is something like a normal, however, then blindly using a buffer full of zeros in its place will result in broken lighting.
+Also, if the attribute that you are missing is something like a normal then blindly using a buffer full of zeros as your normal attribute will result in broken lighting.
 You'd need to generate reasonable normals based off the model geometry, which is much more involved.

 A different approach, and the one that we'll cover here, is to create a new variant of the shader that accounts for the missing atributes somehow.
-As a general rule you want to avoid shader variants as much as possible, for all the same reasons you want to avoid pipeline variants (and because every shader variant requires a pipeline variant), but sometimes it's simply the most effective approach.
+As a general rule you want to avoid shader variants as much as possible, for all the same reasons you want to avoid pipeline variants, but sometimes it's simply the most effective approach.

 ### Caching shader variants